Jump to the content of the page

 75 Shore A 10

-75 ...
+75...
 Hardness value

-Shore ...
+Shore...
 According to shore

-A ...
+A...
 Shore method truncated cone with cone angle 35°, spring force 8.065 N and contact force 12.5 N

-10 ...
+10...
 Dwell time of the contact force outside the recommended duration, in this case 10 seconds

 Contact us

-• Shore hardness is measured on plastics according to ISO 868 or ASTM D2240.
-The measurement procedure is simple and can be easily carried out with portable instruments.
-Hardness measurements to Shore are widely used for quality control purposes and belong to the macroscopic methods.
+• The measurement method for determining the Shore hardness of rubber, elastomers and plastics in accordance with ASTM D2240, ISO 48-4 and ISO 868 can be easily carried out with portable durometers.
+Hardness measurements according to Shore are widely used for quality control purposes and belong to the macroscopic methods.
 For laboratory tests, we recommend using the instrument in combination with a test stand.
 Calibration of these instruments is described in ISO 21509.
+ISO 48-9 describes the instrument calibration.
+The main difference within the ISO standards compared to the measurement on plastics is the exposure time of the indenter.

 • In both cases, the test measures the indention depth of the indenter in the material.
 The indenter is loaded by a spring with defined characteristics.
 The greater the hardness of the material to be tested, the smaller the indention depth, but the higher the load of the indenter.
-Shore hardness is shown on a scale from 0 to 100 Shore.
+Shore hardness is presented on a scale from 0 to 100 Shore.
 The contact force of the contact foot of the instrument on the surface of the specimen determines the zero position.
 Depending on the standard this force is approximately 10 N for Shore A and approximately 50 N for Shore D.

-• Analog and digital Shore hardness tester
+• Analog and digital Shore hardness testers/durometers

 ZwickRoell offers Shore hardness testers with analog or digital displays and PC connection options.
 The testing instruments are equipped with backlash-free linear ball bearings and operate with virtually no friction.
 The spring rate can be precisely adjusted during calibration to maintain the forces specified in the standards for every Shore value.
 In this way, the tolerances specified by the standards are adhered to exactly and high repeatability of the results is made possible.